jmsmuigai/GARISSA-PROJECTS-MONITORING-DASHBOARD/USER_MANUAL.md

 1. **Search Projects**
    - Type keywords to search project names, descriptions, or locations
+   - **Search Button**: Click the red "Search" button to apply search
    - Real-time search as you type
+   - **View Filtered Button**: Appears automatically when filters are active

 2. **Status Filter**
    - Filter by: All Status, Completed, Ongoing, or Stalled